jelly/jelly.github.com/_posts/2017-05-13-arch-weekly-1.md

 Even after the enormous OpenSSL 1.1 rebuild, not every package in the repository uses OpenSSL 1.1 yet.
 Qt 4 currently in [extra] uses OpenSSL 1.1 with 27 packages left in the repository which depend on openssl-1.0.
-Other OpenSSL 1.0 depending packages are now being [rebuild](https://www.archlinux.org/todo/openssl-10-take-3/) to stay compatible with Debian Stable and non-free software.
-See this [bugreport](https://bugs.archlinux.org/task/53836) for more information.
+Other OpenSSL 1.0 depending packages are now being [rebuilt](https://www.archlinux.org/todo/openssl-10-take-3/) to stay compatible with Debian Stable and non-free software.
+See this [bug report](https://bugs.archlinux.org/task/53836) for more information.

 ## Boost 1.64 rebuild